10 Old Myths You Still Tell Your Kids

 The idea that a full moon affects human behavior and causes increased incidents of strange or wild behavior is a common belief.
 However, scientific studies have not found any significant correlation between lunar phases and human behavior.

-10. Santa Claus and the Tooth Fairy are Real
+Santa Claus and the Tooth Fairy Are Real

 Image Credit: JumpStory

-We continue the tradition of Santa Claus and the Tooth Fairy, even though we know they’re fictional.
-While these stories are fun and magical, it’s important to eventually have an open conversation about their true origins.
+Even though we know they’re fictional, we continue the tradition of Santa Claus and the Tooth Fairy.
+While these stories are fun and magical, it’s essential to have an open conversation about their true origins eventually.